Dwight Howard Reveals How He Stopped Eating 24 Candy Bars A Day

 For most of his career, Dwight Howard’s candy bar-fueled sweet tooth didn’t affect his on-court play in an adverse way.
 However, several years ago Howard began experiencing a tingling sensation in his legs called dysesthesia.

 Found in people with multiple sclerosis and diabetes, dysesthesia is an anxiety-inducing physical disorder marked by pain, burning, and tingling sensation in the limbs.
-Needless to say, for an NBA star like Dwight Howard to experience dysesthesia, this meant that his addiction to candy and sweets suddenly not only became a liability for his team at the time (Lakers) but more importantly it put his health at risk.
+Needless to say, for an NBA star like Dwight Howard to experience dysesthesia, this meant that his addiction to candy and sweets suddenly not only became a liability for his team at the time (Lakers), but more importantly it put his health at risk.

 The Lakers knew something had to be done to help Dwight Howard so an intervention was staged with the help of team nutritionist Dr. Cate Shanahan.
 Howard’s assistants removed all candy from his house, including secret stashes he had in bedroom drawers and his car.